Directed polymers in a random environment: a review of the phase transitions: Intermediate disorder and phase transition in dimension

 \subsection{Field correlations}

 In this subsection we want to outline the properties of the field $(W_n^{\beta_n}(x))_{x\in\bbZ^2}$, in analogy with what was presented for $d\geq 3$ in Theorem \ref{thm:flucd3}.
 This is important as it reveals the correlation structure of the polymer and how localisation can emerge.
-The following theorem was proved in \cite{CSZ17b}: \begin{theorem}[Partition function of $2d$ polymer as a field] Let $(W_{n}^{\beta_n}(x))_{x\in\bbZ^2}$ be the field of partition functions of the directed polymer in $d=2$, indexed by the starting point $x\in\bbZ^2$.
+The following theorem was proved in {\cite{CSZ17b}, Theorem 2.13, in greater generality than what is stated below, that includes fluctuations of a wider class of marginally relevant models}. \begin{theorem}[Partition function of $2d$ polymer as a field] Let $(W_{n}^{\beta_n}(x))_{x\in\bbZ^2}$ be the field of partition functions of the directed polymer in $d=2$, indexed by the starting point $x\in\bbZ^2$.
 Let $\beta_n$ be chosen as

 Let also $\phi\in C_b(\R^2)\cap L^1(\R^2)$ be a test function.
 Then, for $\hat\beta<1 $,